This page has information on travelling to Ghana.

 Yellow fever certificate requirements

-You will be expected to present a yellow fever certificate on arrival in Ghana.
+You will be expected to present a yellow fever certificate on arrival in and departure from Ghana.

 If you live in Ghana you should register with the National Identification Authority (NIA) of Ghana and get a non-citizen Ghana card.
 This applies to: